LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 * [Get Started with Docker](https://www.docker.com/get-started) page.
 * [Get started with Docker Compose](https://docs.docker.com/compose/gettingstarted/) page.

-For any question related to this article or RTSDK page, please use the Developer Community [Q&A Forum](https://community.developers.refinitiv.com/).
+For any questions related to this article or RTSDK page, please use the Developer Community [Q&A Forum](https://community.developers.refinitiv.com/).